Adopting a Cat

 Resident Cat (Male)

-Our cats are being adopted at such a quick pace, it's best you search BCAC's listing on Petfinder.com.
-This site lists all of the BCAC cats available, but when you click on select cats you are interested in, you can see if they are at the cafe.
+Our cats are being adopted at such a quick pace, it's best you search for the Barnie's Place Feline Rescue listing on Petfinder.com.
+This site lists all of the cats available with our rescue group, but when you click on select cats you are interested in, you can see if they are at the cafe.